-From the day we launched the EMBA, we recognized that one of the most important take-aways for students is knowledge that translates directly into the workplace.
+From the day we launched the EMBA, we recognized that one of the most important outcomes for students is knowledge that translates directly into the workplace.
 We build on past successes with directed study which refers to projects that link course concepts to work-related issues and problems that students face every day.
 These projects are guided by the instructor who also serves as a mentor and advisor.

 There is a considerable difference between course contact hours and quality contact hours.
 The most common EMBA schedule consists of full-day classes (every other Friday and Saturday).
-Our extensive experience employing learning technologies led us to pioneer blended learning as a advanced model which combines a mixture of face-to-face classes, online interaction, and directed study.
+Our extensive experience employing learning technologies led us to pioneer blended learning as an advanced model which combines a mixture of face-to-face classes, online interaction, and directed study.

 Quality and Rankings

 The NJIT School of Management has been identified as a top 10 global research center in the management of technology in a study1 published in the Journal of Product Innovation Management, a top-tier scholarly journal.
 The school is accredited by AACSB International--The Association for the Advancement of Collegiate Schools of Business.
 Only one third of US business schools are able to meet the rigorous quality standards of the AACSB.